-Dr Emma J. Wells is an academic, author, all-round ‘buildings detective’ and cultural heritage professional.
+Dr Emma J. Wells is an academic, author, historian, ‘buildings detective’ and cultural heritage professional.

 To learn more about her academic, literary, media, and consultancy career, see here.

 Emma’s latest book, Pilgrim Routes of the British Isles, is available to purchase here.
 She also has a lead chapter on religion and the senses in The Oxford Handbook of Later Medieval Archaeology in Britain due for release later in the year.
 See further here.